Agora: Trust Less and Open More in Verification for Confidential Computing

-\subsection{Threat Model}
+\subsubsection{Threat Model}

 \autoref{fig:arch} highlights the verified, trusted, and untrusted entities.
-We predominantly regard the BV and the BTM as trusted, shielded within hardware TEEs~\cite{intel:sgx-brief, amd:sev-snp, intel:tdx, arm:cca-software-stack}.
-However, trust does not extend to cloud service providers or system administrators.
-On blockchain and smart contracts, our assumptions align with standards: the smart contracts remain invulnerable, and the foundational blockchain is robustly secure~\cite{eyal2018majority,dembo2020everything,neu2021ebb}.
-We require participation from a sufficient number of BBHs in the bug bounty program, ensuring the presence of honest BBHs who comply with protocols and duly report any discerned binary vulnerabilities.
-We assume these honest BBHs are capable of finding bugs.
+We predominantly regard the BV and the BTM as trusted, shielded within hardware TEEs~\cite{intel:sgx-brief, amd:sev-snp, intel:tdx}.
+However, trust does not extend to cloud providers or system administrators.
+Our assumptions align with standards on blockchain and smart contracts: the smart contracts remain invulnerable, and the foundational blockchain is robustly secure~\cite{dembo2020everything}.
+We require participation from a sufficient number of BBHs in the bug bounty program, assuming the presence of honest BBHs who comply with protocols and duly report any discerned vulnerability.
+We also assume honest BBHs are capable of finding bugs.

 Potential threats encompass malicious input from the binary, the \vc generation, and BBHs.
 As the users simply make queries and conduct remote attestation, they cannot affect the verification results and are excluded from the discussion.
 We acknowledge the capabilities of software vendors, who could potentially manipulate input binaries, such as embedding vulnerabilities and altering machine code.
 Similarly, \vcgen[plural] may yield flawed or even meticulously crafted malicious \vc[s].
-These threats are handled by the BV.
+The BV handles these threats.
+As the certified binary is signed by \name and the blockchain storage is append-only, the software vendor cannot modify it without re-verification.
 Besides, BBHs may conceal bugs or even submit fake ones, which is also ruled out by our protocol (see \autoref{sec:btm}).
 Although we consider denial of service (DoS), \name does not cover side-channel attacks such as those in~\cite{xiong2021survey, wang2017leaky, li2021cipherleaks}.